craftingcity/The-Known-World/Anita Rewch.md

 Since her adolescence, she has attempted to form and reshape her understanding of the world as she gathers more and more information.
 As her information hunt progressed, she joined [[Jade Ward#The Center of Arcane Education]], and was eventually pressured into an internship with [[Otto Malkovich]] to finish her thesis and graduate, when she encountered the [[The Secretkeepers]].

 #### Adventure
-Her thesis is presented in the form of a spell (backed with her theory and research, of course) that will, once complete, present its caster with information on the status of a person's Faith.
+Her thesis is presented in the form of a spell (backed with her theory and research, of course) that will, once complete, present its caster with information on the status of a target's Faith relations.

 ## Important Knowledge